CodeAL1990/javascript-sidescroller/README.md

 Add image property and point it towards the appropriate image for each child class
 \*\* something to note, you can extend into FlyingEnemy because you may have other flying enemy types like birds, bats etc so FlyingEnemy will become the parent in this case and unique properties such as width and height will be moved into those sub-sub classes instead
 Inside Enemy update, add a movement section
-In said section, increment x by speedX and increment y by speedY Just like Player, we will use deltaTime(we created fps, frameInterval, frameTimer before) to calculate when a frame should be served
+In said section, increase x by speedX and increase y by speedY Just like Player, we will use deltaTime(we created fps, frameInterval, frameTimer before) to calculate when a frame should be served
 Place the condition that you did in sprite animation inside Enemy update as well In Enemy draw, pass in context parameter, and call drawImage using all 9 parameters(For simplicity, put in the image, dx, dy, dw, and dh first before the source because the former 5 are direct values from your properties while source requires some thinking/calculations)